 3. Let them know they can talk to you about anything.

+Good communication with children involves listening well and talking in ways that encourage your child to listen to you.
 It’s important for your kids to know that you’re always there to listen to whatever they have to say without judgment.
 Be a safe place for them to vent and release their problems.
 It’s okay to not have the answer or the solution but to just hear them out and truly listen to your kids.
 The more you listen without judgment the more they will come to you and soon they will feel like it’s safe to tell you most anything.

 4. Ask them questions.